A World Tolerance Forum in Pakistan

 The official inauguration of the Center is scheduled for February 21, the anniversary of Daniel’s death, and will take place in the presence of the U.S. consul general in Lahore, Pakistan.
 The words “IN MEMORY OF DANIEL PEARL” will be written on the sign board installed outside the main gate of the Center.

-Khawer Javed Shafiq, President of World Tolerance Organization was adbucted on April 7, 2009.
-Read about his excape from his captors.
+Khawer Javed Shafiq, President of World Tolerance Organization was abducted on April 7, 2009.

 Khawer wrote to us on January 27, 2009: